esakrissa/modern-isoner/README.md

-# ISONER Modern Chatbot
+# Modern ISONER

-Modern implementation of ISONER (Information System on Internet Messenger) framework using microservices architecture.
-This project modernizes the original ISONER concept with Python, FastAPI, Supabase, Redis, and GCP Pub/Sub, providing a scalable and efficient chatbot system accessible through Telegram.
+Modern ISONER: A reimagined implementation of the ISONER (Information System on Internet Messenger) framework using modern technologies and microservices architecture.

+Key features:
+- Microservices architecture with Python and FastAPI
+- Supabase (PostgreSQL) for database
+- GCP Pub/Sub for message broker
+- Redis for caching
+- OpenAI integration for advanced NLP
+- Telegram Bot interface
+- Role-Based Access Control (RBAC)
+- Containerized with Docker and orchestrated with Kubernetes
+- Infrastructure as Code with Terraform

 ## Architecture